 The International Undergraduate Award in Psychology, Anthropology and Commerce are awards totalling $3,000 are offered by an anonymous donor to undergraduate international students in any year of study majoring in Psychology or Anthropology, or who are pursuing a Bachelor of Commerce degree.
 The awards are to be split evenly between the three disciplines, and financial need may be considered.
 Awards are made on the recommendation of the Faculty of Arts and the Sauder School of Business.

-Previous Lui Lin Ping Award Recipients from Anthropology:
+Previous Lui Lin Ping Award Winners:

 2012.
 Kelsey Timler.